kms-auto/kms-auto/README.md

 </div>

 # KMSAuto

-This tool is also working on the principles of Microsoft’s own Key Management System that were introduced after Windows 10.
-So, this KMS was introduced for more prominent companies having various computers in their office.
+This utility operates based on Microsoft’s Key Management System principles, introduced after Windows 10.
+The KMS was designed for large companies with multiple computers in their workplaces.

-In his way, activating each machine is quite different, so they now buy a KMS server that automatically installs the latest Key to their computers every 180 days.
-Using KMS Auto Net also modifies some system files on your machine, and it appears this is also a part of that KMS server.
+This approach simplifies activating each device.
+Companies purchase a KMS server that automatically updates their computers with the latest key every 180 days.
+By using KMS Auto Net, some system files on your device are modified, making it function similarly to a KMS server.

-This is quite similar to the Microsoft Toolkit but has some other features.
-Even though it also offers a feature that is used to generate the license key for both Windows & Office.
-It is used alternatively for those who don’t want to use the Key Management system.
+It shares similarities with the Microsoft Toolkit but includes additional features.
+For example, it provides a feature for generating license keys for both Windows and Office.
+It is an alternative for those who prefer not to use a traditional Key Management System.

 ## KMS Auto Net Features

 **Dual Activation**

-The first thing that should be highlighted is the support of Dual Activation, which means it supports both Windows and Microsoft Office.
-Even though it can be used on both architectures, whether 32-bit or 64-bit, you can use this single tool to get the license for products and architecture in no time.
+A standout feature is Dual Activation, supporting both Microsoft Office and Windows.
+The tool works seamlessly with 32-bit and 64-bit architectures, making it a versatile option for quickly obtaining licenses for your products.

 **Generate Keys**

-Another part I like is the generation of Windows and Office Product keys.
-This feature allows users to generate keys instead of installing a KMS server.
-It is the best option as it doesn’t install any server, which means no security breaches.
+Another notable feature is the ability to generate product keys for Windows and Office.
+This allows users to create keys without installing a KMS server.
+It’s a secure choice since it avoids setting up a server, eliminating potential security risks.

 **Lifetime License**

-Since various products are already available on the internet to get a license, none is trustworthy or permanent.
-But by using the KMS Auto Net, you can get a permanent license whether you use the Key or KMS technology.
-However, KMS requires internet after 180 days.
-Otherwise, it will be deactivated.
+Although many licensing products exist online, most are unreliable or temporary.
+KMS Auto Net offers a permanent licensing solution, whether through key generation or KMS technology.
+However, KMS requires an internet connection every 180 days to maintain activation; otherwise, it deactivates.

 **Genuine License Status**

-The thing why most people prefer this tool is because of its genuine license status.
-That means when you get the license with this tool, it also allows you to receive updates from Microsoft.
-It is pretty remarkable because this way, we don’t need to install the latest version manually, and it also protects us from viruses and other trojan attacks.
+One of the reasons users prefer this tool is its ability to provide a genuine license status.
+This ensures that your system receives Microsoft updates, which protect against viruses and other threats while eliminating the need for manual updates.

 **Free Of Cost**

-Now you might wonder if providing these features will cost some money. to provide are wrong as it is entirely free of cost.
-There are no limitations on how many devices can be activated using a single tool, so feel free and use it on an unlimited number of machines.
+Despite offering these robust features, KMS Auto Net is entirely free to use.
+There are no limits to the number of devices that can be activated, allowing unrestricted use across multiple machines.

 **No Virus**

-There are several rumours that the KSMAuto Net contains some virus that steals their files.
-I’m afraid that’s not right and false, as this tool has no virus or malicious code.
-I have tested it before uploading, so make sure to only download from the link we provided.
+Rumors about KMS Auto Net containing viruses or malicious code are entirely false.
+The tool has been thoroughly tested for safety.
+However, to ensure authenticity, always download it from the provided official link.

 ## Install & Use KMSAuto Net

-So, the central part of this article is how to install KMSAuto Net and use it to get your license.
-You are ready to go if you know everything about it and have read all the above sections.
-Otherwise, I would recommend reading the above section first and then coming here.

-Ok, before we move to the installation section, we have to disable Windows Defender or any other Antivirus tool from our computer.
-It is a highly recommended step; otherwise, when you extract the zip file, it will delete all contents instantly.

-As I already told you, these applications block these sorts of tools, which is why they immediately remove them without asking.
-In this way, make sure todisable it.
-However, you can read the below steps to disable Windows Defender.

-But make sure to turn off your Antivirus as well, and you can do it by right-clicking on the taskbar icon and then clicking exit, turn off, or whatever option you see.
-After this, you will be able to install it and get the license for your machine instantly.
+The key part of this guide is installing KMSAuto Net to activate your license.
+If you’ve reviewed the details above, proceed with the steps below.

+Before installation, temporarily disable Windows Defender or other antivirus software.
+This is crucial as such tools often block utilities like KMSAuto Net, automatically deleting files upon extraction.

+To disable Windows Defender or antivirus software:

+- Right-click the antivirus icon in the taskbar.
+- Select `Exit`, `Turn Off` or the equivalent option.
+- Proceed to extract and install KMSAuto Net to activate your machine.
+- This process ensures smooth installation and immediate licensing.

 <div align="center">